tj-wells/coti-docker-method/README.md

 A complete list of the available versions can be found at [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).

-## Upgrading through a Web Interface

-If you don't want the inconvenience of logging into your server to make manual upgrades, a service called Portainer can be used to manage Docker containers from a web interface.
-If you want to run your node this way, check my [coti-node-portainer](https://github.com/tomjwells/coti-node-portainer) repository.

 # ✨ Credits

 - This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.